GlodBlock/ExtendedAE/src/main/resources/assets/expatternprovider/ae2guide/epp_intro/extended_drive.md

 <BlockImage id="expatternprovider:ex_drive" scale="8"></BlockImage>
 </Row>

-ME Extended Drive is a <ItemLink id="ae2:drive" /> with a larger cell inventory.
+The ME Extended Drive is a <ItemLink id="ae2:drive" /> with a larger cell inventory.
 It can hold 20 storage cells.